 Based on Patricia Highsmith’s novel of the same name, ‘The Talented Mr. Ripley‘ is a psychological thriller directed by Anthony Minghella, who also wrote the screenplay.
 Miramax and Paramount Pictures released it in 1999 for the Christmas season.

-Con artist and piano turner Tom Ripley (Matt Damon) runs into shipping magnate Herbert Greenleaf (James Rebhorn) who is tricked into believing Tom was a classmate of his son Dickie (Jude Law) at Princeton.
+Con artist and piano tuner Tom Ripley (Matt Damon) runs into shipping magnate Herbert Greenleaf (James Rebhorn) who is tricked into believing Tom was a classmate of his son Dickie (Jude Law) at Princeton.
 He pays Tom to fly to Italy to convince him to come home.
 When he arrives, he meets Dickie and his fiancee Marge (Gwyneth Paltrow) where they devise a scheme to milk Tom’s allowance of Herbert and spend it.
 This allows Tom to meet Dickie’s friends Freddie Miles (Philip Seymour Hoffman) and Peter Smith-Kingsley (Jack Davenport).
 However, after Herbert cuts off Tom, Dickie decides to dump him, causing Ripley to murder Greenleaf and hide his body.
 He then takes on Dickie’s identity, traveling Europe as him and even wooing young heiress Meredith Logue (Cate Blanchett).
 However, Dickie’s friends, especially Marge, become suspicious of Tom and begin to suspect him of Dickie’s disappearance.

 I am not familiar with the books, so I cannot comment on how this movie works as an adaptation.
 I will say that as a movie, I was very impressed.
 It has a perfect soundtrack by Gabriel Yared and the uncanny cinematography does a good job of complimenting the emotions that are being portrayed on screen.